By Roy Burner - Minister of the Gospel

-There are many today who have allowed the clutter of life to accumulate; whether in the mind or of a more physical nature.
+There are many today who have allowed the clutter of life to accumulate; whether in the mind or of a physical nature.
 The physical things are easier to deal with than attempting to remove that which clutters the mind.

 It marred the image that had been ingrained in my mind; of such a lovely setting to drive to and from work each day.
 I did observe one item of interest in that disturbing scene; the next day two individuals were voluntarily picking up the clutter that had been exposed, which helped restore some of the former beauty.

-Scripture forewarns the believer in Christ concerning the clutter of life, in saying: Since we are surrounded about with so great a cloud of witnesses, let us lay aside every weight, and the sin which does so easily ensnare us, and let us run with perseverance the race that is set before us, looking to Jesus, the author and finisher of our faith (Hebrews 12:1-2).
+Scripture forewarns the believer in Christ, concerning the clutter of life, in saying: Since we are surrounded about with so great a cloud of witnesses, let us lay aside every weight, and the sin which does so easily ensnare us, and let us run with perseverance the race that is set before us, looking to Jesus, the author and finisher of our faith (Hebrews 12:1-2).

 This scripture encourages the believer to lay aside every weight; the entangling sin that attempts to clutter one's life; which would hinder one's ability to be a witness for Christ.
 There is a well publicized symbol: WWJD - "What Would Jesus Do" that is a good measuring stick; if applied to circumstances and temptations that may attempt to weigh one down.

 The clutter of life; of a wrongful nature, need not be a factor if first filtered by the Word of God.
 When one goes on the Internet; one can readily view ungodly content, if there is no filtering device.
-Television; which has lessened its censorship; use to be of a wholesome family entertainment with godly values being portrayed.
+Television; which has failed in its censorship; use to be of a wholesome family entertainment with godly values being portrayed.
 It has in its latter years enlarged its outreach to include ungodly content.

 Movies are of the same nature; ratings no longer amply portray what one is subject to view or hear.
 Many have entered into an era of time, described in God's Word, as having their conscience seared as a hot iron (1 Timothy 4:2); having one's moral life scarred by the sinful nature of man.